ap29600/dama-rs/README.md

 ## Styling

 Dama will parse a css file located at either `$XDG_CONFIG_HOME/dama/style.css` or `$HOME/.dama/style.css`, with the former taking precedence.

 ## Configuration

 menu entries are read from locations listed in a file called `config`.
 The program will look for it in `$XDG_CONFIG_HOME/dama/` if the variable is set, or in `$HOME/.config/dama` if it is not.

 if that file doesn't exist, dama will try to read from `$HOME/.dama/config`.

 each line of your `config` should be the full path to a yaml or json file describing a menu page.
 This page must consist of exactly one top-level widget, which may have children.

+you can specify single pages to be loaded as command-line arguments, for example `dama -p:/home/user/page1.yml -p:/home/user/page2.yml`, in which case the configuration file is never read.
+The paths need to be absoltue.

 Available wigets are of types: